A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Numerical experiments

-which is used to measure the accuracy of the computed solution.
-In addition, to assess the sequence $\{\bm{u}_{k+1}^h\}_{k\ge0}$ obtained from solving subproblem \eqref{eq:MAsub} within the original AKI method, the following relative error is used:
+which measures the accuracy of the numerical solution in dimension $d\in\{2,3\}$.
+In addition, to evaluate the sequence $\{\bm{u}^h_{k+1}\}_{k\ge0}$ obtained by solving the subproblem \eqref{eq:MAsub} by Cholesky decomposition, the following relative error is used:

-In the numerical experiments presented subsequently, the stopping criterion for the two methods is set as $\eta_{1} < 10^{-6}$.

-As discussed in Section \ref{sec:fixed}, for the numerical examples presented below, the initial function $u_0$ for both methods is obtained by solving the Poisson equation \eqref{initial condition}, where $\eta=0.5$.
-Moreover, the linear systems arising from the finite element discretization at each step are solved using LU decomposition.
-The parameter $\xi_k$ for the subproblem of the proposed inexact AKI-FP algorithm was dynamically adjusted, and it satisfies

-For the subproblem within the original AKI method, we set $\eta_2 < 10^{-10}$ to break the iteration of the fixed-point method.
-The maximum limit of iterations for subproblems of both methods is set to be 15,000.
-We have computed four different MAE problems on different domains in Figure \ref{grid}, including three examples with smooth boundaries: a unit disk, an ellipse, and a smoothed square, as well as one example with a non-smooth boundary: a unit square.
-All numerical experiments were implemented in MATLAB (R2023b) on a desktop PC with one Intel Core i9-9900KF CPU (8 cores, 3.60 GHz) and 64 GB memory.